yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/install-hybrid-gateway.md

 ---
 date: 2017-03-22T14:14:38Z
-title: Install the Hybrid Gateway
+title: Install the Multi-Cloud Gateway
 menu:
   main:
     parent: "With Tyk Hybrid"
 weight: 2
 ---

-> **NOTE**: Our Hybrid offering has been superseded by Tyk Multi-Cloud.
+> **NOTE**: Tyk Multi-Cloud has superseded our Hybrid offering.
 See [Tyk Multi-Cloud](https://tyk.io/api-gateway/cloud/#multi-cloud) for more details.
+You can get a free 30 day trial of Tyk Multi-Cloud.

 ## <a name="requirements"></a>Requirements

-> **Warning**: Our Tyk Hybrid Gateway Docker container includes Redis Server.
+> **Warning**: Our Tyk Multi-Cloud Gateway Docker container includes Redis Server.
 This only works in a single node, Proof of Concept type installation.
-For two or more nodes, you need to have a separate Redis, shared across all hybrid instances, and set it using `start.sh` script arguments: `./start.sh PORT SECRET ORGID APIKEY (REDIS HOST) (REDIS PORT) (REDIS PW)`.
+For two or more nodes, you need to have a separate Redis, shared across all Multi-Cloud instances, and set it using `start.sh` script arguments: `./start.sh PORT SECRET ORGID APIKEY (REDIS HOST) (REDIS PORT) (REDIS PW)`.
 See the official [Redis Docker Repository](https://hub.docker.com/_/redis/) to install Redis.

-To install the Tyk Hybrid Gateway, you need:
+To install the Tyk Multi-Cloud Gateway, you need:

 1. A Docker-enabled host
 2. Access to the shell of this host
 3. Port 8080 and 9091 open
-4. A Tyk Hybrid account.
-Click [here][2] for details of how to create one or to upgrade from a Cloud account.
+4. A Tyk Multi-Cloud account.
+Click [here][2] for details of how to create one.

-## <a name="installation"></a>Install the Hybrid Gateway
+## <a name="installation"></a>Install the Multi-Cloud Gateway

 ### Step 1: Get your credentials